Published on April 16, 2019 – Last Updated on March 29, 2022

 Breathing meditation is another way to calm your body.
 Try inhaling for a count of three and exhaling for a count of three.
 Then, only focus on your breath.
 Diaphragmatic breathing triggers your vagus nerve and tells your body to relax; this will happen automatically if you take time to breathe deeply.
 This can be done anywhere, any time.

 You can employ the Law of Attraction for success when it comes to meditations.
 Put thoughts out into the universe that you want to become a reality, such as “Wealth will come to me,” “I am successful,” or “Opportunities will manifest.”

 This is the opposite of what you may be thinking if you are not experiencing success.
 Instead, it is likely your thoughts focus on the negative.
 But based on the Law of Attraction, what you think is what becomes a reality, so take time to meditate on the positive and envision success for yourself.
 But, of course, you must see it first to become a reality.

 Also, consider what success means to you, as the definition varies from person to person.
 For example, is success a happy marriage, a promotion, an amount in your bank account, a baby, finishing a degree, etc.?
 Finally, define your success and meditate on it.

 Meditation Dos and Don’ts

 The point of meditation is to focus your mind and body on positivity rather than negativity.
 This strengthens those positive-thought pathways in your brain and makes it easier to achieve positivity at other times in the day.
-However, it is quite normal to have negative and distracting thoughts creep into your mind when you try to meditate.
+However, it is pretty normal to have negative and distracting thoughts creep into your mind when you meditate.
 This does not mean you are doing it wrong; it means you need meditation.
 Keep trying.
 Did you like reading this helpful meditation guide?
 Leave your comment below.